matlesz/hello-world/README.md

 My first repository

 Hello Guys!
-I'm thrilled because I'm abuot to gain a noble skill of programing!
+I'm thrilled because I'm about to gain a noble skill of programing!